Soothes dry, sensitive skin

 Few beauty products out there have a cult following like Crème de la Mer, the OG moisturizer from luxury skincare brand La Mer.
 Said to be formulated over the course of 12 years by an aerospace physicist looking to cure burns he suffered in a lab accident, the final product—a skin elixir created with a special fermentation process involving sea kelp—promises to heal dryness, strengthen the skin’s natural barrier, soften fine lines and wrinkles, and revitalize the complexion.
-But this hefty list of promises comes a hefty price tag to match: $180 for just one ounce.
+But this hefty list of promises comes with a hefty price tag to match: $190 for just one ounce.

 I recently put a jar to the test to see if it really lived up to its reputation.
 I evaluated its ingredients, its feel and texture, and its ability to heal dryness and improve my skin tone.
 Read on to see if it was really worth the hype.